nglm/GRN-TWAS/README.md

 # Gene Regulatory Network-Driven Transcriptome-Wide Association Studies (GRN-TWAS)

 This repository is a fork from [guutama/GRN-TWAS](https://github.com/guutama/GRN-TWAS) which implements a novel framework that integrates **tissue-specific gene regulatory networks (GRNs)** into **transcriptome-wide association studies (TWAS)** for studying gene-complex disease associations.
+You can find details of this framework in the research publication [*Predicting the genetic component of gene expression using gene regulatory networks* – Mohammad and Michoel, 2024](https://academic.oup.com/bioinformaticsadvances/article/4/1/vbae180/7907615)[^GNR-TWAS].

 ## Key Features

-- Utilizes [**Findr**](https://github.com/lingfeiwang/findr) for GRN reconstruction from genotype and transcriptome data.
+- Utilizes [**Findr**](https://github.com/lingfeiwang/findr)[^FINDR] for GRN reconstruction from genotype and transcriptome data.
 - Predicts gene expression by incorporating both **cis** and **trans** regulatory components.
 - Evaluates gene-disease associations using **GWAS summary statistics**.